KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-We want many of these columns, which we can do with a `create_columns` function.

-To start, we will need constants again, so we retrieve them.
+Create a `create_columns` function to reuse this functionality.

+Begin by retrieving the constants.

 ```
 // Retrieve constants
 const auto constants = registry.ctx<flappy_bird_constants>();
 ```

-Columns move towards Flappy Bird start from a distance, so we have `column_start_distance` to add that offset, and an additional `constants.column_thickness \* 2.0f` to make sure they are out of the screen if `column_start_distance` is set as `canvas_width`.
+Columns move towards the starting position of Flappy Bird from a distance.
+This animation requires a `column_start_distance` variable to add the offset.
+The animation also requires an additional `constants.column_thickness \* 2.0f` value to make sure the columns are out of the screen if `column_start_distance` is set as `canvas_width`.

 ```
 // Spawn columns far away
 const float column_pos_offset = constants.column_start_distance + constants.column_thickness * 2.0f;
 ```

-Using the `create_column` function in a `for loop` we can easily create more columns.
-For count, we use `column_count` constant, and to add distance between every column, we can use the counter `i` which increments by one, multiplying `i` with `column_distance` puts each column further than the previous one.
-Finally, add the `column_pos_offset` offset and the loop will look like this:
+Use the `create_column` function in a `for loop` to create more columns.
+For count, use the `column_count` constant.
+To add distance between every column use the counter `i` which increments by one, and multiply `i` with `column_distance` to put each column further than the previous column.
+Add the `column_pos_offset` offset, also.

+The loop appears as follows.

 ```
 // Create the columns